April 21

 From the very beginning of human existence, free will has been a part of human nature.
 It was a part that even the Creator would not take away, even if it meant that the person would harm him/herself.
 Free will was a sacred gift.
 Taking it away violates the very nature of a human being.

 Forcing one's will on another therefore is always an evil.
 It is the fundamental sin of a human being as Jesus warns.
 But it is also true that we must have control of ourselves.
-Jesus' constant message was that we must not control anyone except ourselves.
+Jesus's constant message was that we must not control anyone except ourselves.
 He knew that our free wills could indeed hurt us, and so his teaching was that we must control ourselves by freely accepting his guidance.

 PRAYER